rollkit/docs/docs/rollkit-stack.md

 ### Data Availability

-[Data Availability (DA)](https://github.com/rollkit/rollkit/tree/main/da) can be accessed using generic [interfaces](https://github.com/rollkit/rollkit/blob/main/da/da.go).
+[Data availability (DA)](https://github.com/rollkit/rollkit/tree/main/da) can be accessed using generic [interfaces](https://github.com/rollkit/rollkit/blob/main/da/da.go).
 This design allows for seamless integration with any DA.
 New implementations can be plugged in programmatically, without a need to fork Rollkit.

 The `DataAvailabilityLayerClient` interface includes essential life-cycle methods (`Init`, `Start`, `Stop`) as well as data-availability methods (`SubmitBlock`, `CheckBlockAvailability`).

-The `BlockRetriever` interface serves to enable syncing of full nodes from the Data Availability layer.
+The `BlockRetriever` interface serves to enable syncing of full nodes from the data availability layer.
 It's important to keep in mind that there is no direct correlation between the DA block height and the rollup height.
 Each DA block may contain an arbitrary number of rollup blocks.

 #### Celestia

-Celestia is an example of a Data Availability integration implemented for Rollkit.
+Celestia is an example of a data availability integration implemented for Rollkit.
 It's using the [Celestia Node Gateway API](https://docs.celestia.org/developers/node-api/) via the [`celestiaorg/go-cnc`](https://github.com/celestiaorg/go-cnc/) package.
 To deploy a Rollkit Rollup on Celestia you also have to [run a Celestia Node](https://docs.celestia.org/developers/node-tutorial/).